Oasis Academy South Bank

 Oasis Academy South Bank is a free school in Lambeth, London, England.
-It is coeducational secondary school with sixth-form that was opened and run by the Oasis Community Learning.
-It opened to pupils in September 2013.
-It was fully operating on its site in September 2016.
-It was rated 'Outstanding' in its first Ofsted inspection.
+It is coeducational secondary school with sixth-form opened and run by Oasis Community Learning.
+It opened to pupils in September 2013 and was fully operational by September 2016.
+Oasis Academy South Bank was rated 'Outstanding' in its first Ofsted inspection.

 Description

-Oasis Academy South Bank is part of the Oasis Community Learning group, and evangelical Christian charity.
-The trust has guided forty schools out of special measures.
-19 per cent of the 52 Oasis academies classified as failing.
+Oasis Academy South Bank is part of the Oasis Community Learning group, an evangelical Christian charity.
+The trust has guided 40 schools out of special measures, with 19 per cent of the 52 Oasis academies classified as failing.